anee127/Milestone-Project-4/README.md

 -	Homepage gives relevant information about site upon being welcomed
 -	Standard e-commerce function - can sort products by name or price.
 -	Products can be added to basket from details page.
+- 	blogs can be read and allow for comments.
 -	Contact email and workshop location listed within footer, available on all pages.
 ### Structure Plane
 + Upon arriving onto the homepage of the site, users are greeted with a hero image, text and button that links to workshops.
 Navigation, is at the top of all pages, contains the logo, linking to back to the homepage.
 There is also a menu bar that links to each section of the website.
 On smaller devices the links are in the hamburger menu.
 The contact, location and social information is within the footer element for users to access from every page.
 + The Candles page allows users see all candle products for sale.
-The Candles are presented as cards with an image, name and price.
+The Candles are presented as cards with an image, name, rating and price.
 Users can click on the image to open a page containing details about that product and add it to their basket.
 When the user adds to the basket, they will see a toast message at the top of the page informing them that they have successfully put the product into their basket along with the quantity they chose.
+Logged in users can also rate products and leave a review at the bottom of each individual product page.
 + The Workshops Page is similar to the Candles page.
 The description of the workshops is given including the date and time.
 The workshops can be paid for together with the other candle products if those are also added to the shopping basket.
++ The blog page gives some information that shop owner decided to display.
+The initial page is viewed as a list then each individual page is laid out with information and any user can leave a comment on each blog.
 + Through the basket page, users can see all the items that were added to their basket and when they change the quantity of it, it shows instantly.
 Once the user is ready for checkout, they will see a form which they have to fill for the checkout to be completed.
 Once completed, the order will be stored in Account > Order History and user can see it anytime.
 + After every user input, submission, registration, login, comment, reply they are notified by toast messages from the website that briefly describes the action taken so that user knows their action was properly submitted.
 ### Skeleton Plane